-Our featured dog of the week is ROGER!
-Roger is estimated to be about four years old.
+Our featured dog of the week is BUDDY!
+Buddy is estimated to be about four years old.
 He was stuck in a rural shelter with little hope of getting out before we took him in.
-Of course he was heart worm positive but he has already started treatment and is doing great.
-He is great with all people and gets along with the dogs in his foster home.
+Of course he was heart worm positive and he is preparing for his treatment.
+The rescue covers his expenses.
+Buddy is great with all people and gets along with the dogs in his foster home.
 House and crate trained!
-Typical stubbornness of a small hound but very sweet!
+Buddy LOVES toys and spends his days picking up toys from the toy basket and constructing different piles!
 Contact us via our fb page or email firstname.lastname@example.org if interested.

 Sign up at Wooftrax.com!

 Every time you walk your dog, Sinbad-Sadie receives a donation!
 What could be easier?

 Click on the link below to download the wooftrax app onto your phone.

 Sinbad-Sadie Second Chance Rescue is a non-profit animal rescue working to reduce euthanasia of adoptable animals in South Carolina.
 At SSSCR we coordinate with area shelters to ease overcrowding and find loving, permanent homes for abandoned, abused and neglected animals.